-A study of the History of Mathematics from ancient to modern times: Elementary topics in number theory, linear
+A study of the History of Mathematics from ancient to modern times: Elementary topics in number theory, linear congruencies, Fermat and Wilson theorems, quadratic reciprocity laws.
+Pre- or Co- requisite: MAT 313.

-MAT 399 Independent Study (1-3) This course of study is offered to afford the superior student an opportunity to explore independently subject matter not already offered in the catalog.
-MAT 400 Special Topics in Mathematics (1-3) Offered upon sufficient demand Various appropriate topics of different concentrations are offered each time.
+MAT 399 Independent Study (1-3)

+This course of study is offered to afford the superior student an opportunity to explore independently subject matter not already offered in the catalog.

+MAT 400 Special Topics in Mathematics (1-3)

+Offered upon sufficient demand

+Various appropriate topics of different concentrations are offered each time.
 May be repeated with different subject matter.
 Student involvement in selection of topics is strongly encouraged.

-MAT 403 Linear Algebra (3) Spring Vector spaces; matrices, rank and systems of linear equations; linear transformation; similarity and diagonalization theorems; eigenvectors and eigenvalues.
+MAT 403 Linear Algebra (3)

+Vector spaces; matrices, rank and systems of linear equations; linear transformation; similarity and diagonalization theorems; eigenvectors and eigenvalues.
 Prerequisite: MAT 313.

-MAT 413 Differential Equations (3) Fall, Spring Methods of solution of ordinary differential equations with some applications to geometry and physics.
-Prerequisite: MAT 255.
-MAT 423 Introduction to Topology (3) Fall (even years) An introduction to general and algebraic topology, concentrating on point-set topology.
+MAT 413 Differential Equations (3)

+Methods of solution of ordinary differential equations with some applications to geometry and physics.
+Prerequisite: MAT

+MAT 423 Introduction to Topology (3)

+An introduction to general and algebraic topology, concentrating on point-set topology.
 Topics to be covered include topological spaces, metric spaces, continuous functions, connectedness, and compactness.
 Prerequisite: MAT 313.

+MAT 443

-MAT 443 Advanced Calculus (3) Spring An introduction to real analysis and topology covering the completeness of the real numbers, sequences, limits, continuity, uniform continuity, Riemann integrability, topology of the real numbers, topological spaces, connectedness, compactness, and metric spaces.
+An introduction to real analysis and topology covering the completeness of the real numbers, sequences, limits, continuity, uniform continuity, Riemann integrability, topology of the real numbers, topological spaces, connectedness, compactness, and metric spaces.
 Prerequisite: MAT 313.

-MAT 453 Numerical Analysis (3) Fall (odd years) Solutions of Equations of One Variable, Interpolations and Polynomial Approximation, Numerical Integration and Differentiation, Direct Methods for Solving Linear Systems and Approximation Theory.
+MAT 453 Numerical Analysis (3)

+Solutions of Equations of One Variable, Interpolations and Polynomial Approximation, Numerical Integration and Differentiation, Direct Methods for Solving Linear Systems and Approximation Theory.
 Prerequisite: MAT 255.

-MAT 463 Fundamental Concepts of Geometry (3) Spring An advanced study of concepts of Euclidean geometry and an introduction to non-Euclidean geometry.
+Fundamental Concepts of Geometry (3) MAT 463

+An advanced study of concepts of Euclidean geometry and an introduction to non-Euclidean geometry.
 Theorems and proofs are emphasized.
 Prerequisite: MAT 313.

+MAT 483 Abstract Algebra II

+This course is a continuation of Abstract Algebra and will include ideals and factor rings, extension fields, Isomorphism and Sylow Theorems, free groups, factorization, automorphisms, Galois Theory, and an introduction to Homology theory.
+Prerequisite: MAT 323.

-MAT 490 Senior Research in Mathematics As offered The focus of this class is an independent research project that the student undertakes under the direction of a faculty member who acts as a research advisor.
+MAT 490 Senior Research in Mathematics

+The focus of this class is an independent research project that the student undertakes under the direction of a faculty member who acts as a research advisor.
 Content varies from year to year and is determined by both instructor's and students' interests.
-Prerequisites: MAT 313 and Permission of Department Chair.
+Prerequisites: MAT 313 and Permission of the Department Chair.
 May be repeated for credit for a maximum of eight (8) units.

-MAT 499 Capstone (4) Fall, Spring The course is designed to be a culminating experience for senior students who are preparing to teach mathematics at the junior/senior high school level.
+MAT 499 Capstone (4)

+The course is designed to be a culminating experience for senior students who are preparing to teach mathematics at the junior/senior high school level.
 The course provides students an opportunity to reflect on the critical assignments that have been completed throughout their coursework and relate these lessons to the career of teaching.
-Prerequisite: Permission of Department Chair.
+Prerequisite: Permission of the Department Chair.